wazuh/wazuh-documentation/source/learning-wazuh/detect-fs-changes.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: Check out how to configure syscheck on windows-agent to monitor specific directories for changes, make changes within them and observe the alerts that are generated with Wazuh.
+  :description: Check out how to configure syscheck on windows-agent to make changes to specific directories, monitor their behavior, and observe generated alerts.

 .. _learning_wazuh_detect_fs_changes: